PCarrascoDev/docker-snmp/README.md

   $ sudo docker build -t snmp-server ~/docker-snmp/server
 ```
 ## Usage:
-*Be sure to verify that port 161/udp is open on both devices, and not blocked by any firewall.
 1. Start Client Daemon (SNMPD)
 ```bash
   $ sudo docker run -it -d -p 161:161/udp snmp-client